worktile/store/docs/guides/getting-started.md

 <alert>The defined store can also be used normally without setting `ThyStoreModule.forRoot`.
 It is a common service.</alert>

 ## Add Action
 Add normal functions in the `Store` and decorate them with the `@Action()` decorator.
-In the Action function, you can update the state by calling the `setState` function of the base class.
+In the Action function, you can update the state by calling the `update` function of the base class.
 ```ts
 @Injectable()
 export class CounterStore extends Store<CounterState> {